- Public Health

 Chemical or biological toxins used to kill or incapacitate others.

-Some Veterans may have been exposed to warfare agents during a combat or terrorist situation.
-For more specific information on who may have been exposed, visit the pages in the \"Other Useful Resources\" section.
+Some Veterans may have been exposed to warfare agents during a combat or a terrorist attack.

 inhalation, dermal